-In addition to the user authentication provided by Zendesk, you can also use single sign-on to authenticate your users outside of Zendesk.
+In addition to the user authentication provided by Zendesk, you can also use single sign-on (SSO) to authenticate your users outside of Zendesk.
 There are three types of SSO: social account, business account, and enterprise.

-This article contains the following sections:
+This article covers the following topics:

 Essential facts for SSO

 Below are some essential facts about the available SSO options.
 These are explained in greater detail in this article.

 - Admins and agents can sign in with either their Google, Microsoft, or Zendesk accounts, or can sign in directly by going to their Zendesk URL and entering their username and password.
 End users can sign in with all social and business accounts and their Zendesk accounts.